-Grossman was admitted to the Ohio bar in 1887 and joined the firm of Mix, Noble & White.
+Grossman was admitted to the Ohio bar in 1887 and joined Mix, Noble & White.
 In 1916, he became associated with his son, Marc Grossman, under the name of Grossman & Grossman.

-Grossman was a director of Guardian Trust Co., president of American Lawyers Co., and a member of the Cleveland and American bar association.
+Grossman was a director of Guardian Trust Co., president of American Lawyers Co., and a Cleveland and American bar association member.
 He was active in the Chamber of Commerce.

 Social clubs included being the first presidents of the Excelsior Club, which merged with the Oakwood Country Club.
 Other clubs included City Club, The Country, Excelsior, and Town clubs.
 He was a veteran Mason.

 Louis Grossman married Lillian (Lillie) Meyers on October 15, 1890.
 Lillie was born on August 19, 1871.

 After being ill for ten weeks, Louis died at his home on August 20, 1941.
 Lillie died on September 9, 1967, and was buried alongside Louis in Mayfield Cemetery.